-British Empire and the East India Company Enquiry Day
+East India Company and Empire Enquiry Day

-Location: lational Maritime Museum
+Location: National Maritime Museum

 Key Stage: KS3, KS4 and Post 16

 Curriculum links: History

 Session times: Tuesdays, 10.00- 14.00

-Capacity: 60 pupils per session
+60 pupils per session

 Price: FREE

-How did British trade with Asia result in a British Empire?
+How did the East India Company change the lives of people around the world who came into contact with it?
 This enquiry day supports students to explore this complex history through handling objects and investigating unique archive collections to consider its contemporary legacies, with a particular focus on India and the East India Company.